CloudMD Names Dhruv Chandra Chief Technology Officer to Accelerate Technological Advancement in Next Phase of Growth

-/EIN News/ -- VANCOUVER, British Columbia, April 10, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. (TSXV: DOC, OTCQX: DOCRF, Frankfurt: 6PH) (the “Company” or “CloudMD”), an innovative health services company transforming the delivery of care, announced the appointment of Dhruv Chandra as the Company’s new Chief Technology Officer.
+VANCOUVER, British Columbia, April 10, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. DOCDOCRF6PH)) (the "Company" or "CloudMD"), an innovative health services company transforming the delivery of care, announced the appointment of Dhruv Chandra as the Company's new Chief Technology Officer.
 Dhruv will oversee and provide strategic direction to the technical and engineering teams within CloudMD.
-He will focus on the enhancement of the Company’s technology systems with a focus on a cloud-native, secure, and compliant architecture.
-Dhruv’s leadership experience coupled with his extensive cloud and security background will be harnessed across the entire CloudMD technology stack including the Kii platform to ensure a clear competitive advantage.
+He will focus on the enhancement of the Company's technology systems with a focus on a cloud-native, secure, and compliant architecture.
+Dhruv's leadership experience coupled with his extensive cloud and security background will be harnessed across the entire CloudMD technology stack including the Kii platform to ensure a clear competitive advantage.

 Dhruv has close to three decades of experience in technology transformation, risk management, data security, systems architecture, governance and compliance.
 He has an exemplary track record in leading transformation including as Principal Architect at Google and as Head of Governance and Compliance at RBC.
 Dhruv has led cross-functional teams to design, plan, implement, and govern complex technology strategies including managing cloud data risk management for some of Canada's biggest financial institutions.